symbiologist/dwuddx/TASKS.md

   - Updated event handlers to work with the new non-form approach

 ## Completed Tasks
+- Set up Docker and Render deployment for app3.py (Completed on 5/17/2025)
+  - Created Docker configuration for containerized deployment
+  - Added Render configuration for cloud hosting
+  - Updated port configuration to be environment-variable aware
+  - Ensured all dependencies are properly included
+  - Created detailed deployment guide (DEPLOYMENT.md)
 - Add simple icons to chat messages in app3.py (Completed on 5/17/2025)
   - Added avatar elements with "U" for user and "A" for assistant
   - Implemented using JavaScript in the addMessageToChat function